 • Raster or bitmap images are a majority of the digital images you generally encounter.
-Common examples are JPG, PNG, GIF, TIFF or BMP.
-Raster images are the default output of everything from digital cameras to most graphics editing software like Paint or Paintbrush.
+They are the default output of everything from digital cameras to most graphics editing software like Paint or Paintbrush.
 They are made up of pixels, which is to say a grid of colored rectangular dots.